ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

     acquisition to the next, which makes it very easy to generate a time series over an area of interest.
 The framing of the full Sentinel-1 IW Level 1 products can shift over time, so there is no guarantee that acquisitions with the same frame number will cover the same extent.
-This is particularly impactful when the area of interest is near the top or bottom of the Sentinel-1 IW Level 1 scene.
+This is particularly impactful when the area of interest is near the top or bottom of a Sentinel-1 IW Level 1 scene.

 If your area of interest is large, and is well-covered by a full Sentinel-1 IW scene (or requires several full scenes to cover the entire area), you may find it easier to work with the full-scene RTC GAMMA products, as there